Mixed Games Review

 Stud 8 or Better Poker Strategy

-The third game covered in the series is Stud 8 or Stud Low.
-The course begins with a short introduction to some basic concepts, but Jake doesn’t dwell on it too much since almost everything is already covered in Razz and Stud High segments.
-Some basic terminology is explained (such as “babies” – low cards valued 8 or lower).
+The third game in the series is Stud 8 or Stud Low.
+The course begins with a short introduction to some basic poker rules, but Jake doesn’t dwell on them too much since almost everything is already covered in the Razz and Stud High segments.
+Some basic terminology is explained (such as “babies”—low cards valued 8 or lower).

 Third Street: Starting Hands & Beyond